ggPMXdevelopment/trainings/README.md

-# Trainings and further documentation
+# ggPMX trainings and further documentation
-ggPMX training material

-You can find here documentation and training material on ggPMX.
+You can find here training material and further documentation on ggPMX.